Pills you pop every day could be causing serious damage in the long run.

 Kilimanjaro from above.
 (Photo: Ben Freeman)

-Fun fact: It takes the average Joe between six and nine days to summit Kilimanjaro, depending on which of the six routes they choose.
+Fun fact: It takes the average Joe between six and nine days

 The crystal waters of the Maldives.
 (Photo: Rom)